 First impression: How do I even do laundry?

 Before coming to college, I had never done laundry on my own, so it was quite a novelty for me!
 But now, every time I do laundry, it makes me feel like I’m growing up and learning to be an adult.
 The most important tip I would give you is to never leave your laundry unattended.
 People will take it out if none of the other machines are free, and you wouldn’t want that to happen.
 Strangers touching your clothes?
 No, thank you!

 First impression: I’m going to have to walk to get food?!

 It is a known fact that unless you live in Sue B. (which is blessed with the wonderful dining hall, Danforth), you’re going to have to walk to Douglass or Wilson Commons to get food.
 My first semester, I ate at the dining hall quite frequently, while this semester, I usually pick up subs at Blimpie’s.
 If I knew how to cook, I would’ve taken advantage of the kitchen on my hall, but oh well.
 Overall, food is pretty accessible, so knock yourself out (at the same time, beware!
 Freshman Fifteen is real…).

 First impression: I’ll be sharing a bathroom with 24 girls…

-To conclude, I would say life is very convenient as a freshman.
+To conclude, I would say life is very convenient as a first year.
 Everything you could possibly need is within walking distance, be it the library, gym, mail center, grocery store, and most importantly, a coffee shop.
-No matter where you end up living—the Quad or Sue B., your hall will end up being a big part of your freshman experience, and you’re going to love it!
+No matter where you end up living, the Quad or Sue B., your hall will end up being a big part of your first-year experience, and you’re going to love it!